 Children are the best scientists because they are enthusiastic to try new things and are not jaded from preexisting research.
 From the baby who discovers the physics of a rolling ball rolls, children embark on a scientific journey, often without realizing it.

 Here Naftali tests the physics involved in making the motorized truck climb the ramp.
 He changed the variables of distance and incline repeatedly until his experiment was a success.
+"I have been trying that at home," Ava announced.
+"I like to mix peanut butter with water and stir and stir."

 "What happened?" asked Yehuda.